OUR TOP PICK | EDITORS CHOICE | BEST VALUE |

 Mount

 A mountable ski camera provides a hands-free function and makes an excellent ski helmet camera.
-For the adventure junkie outdoor enthusiast, this is a feature one should definitely pay attention to.
+For the adventure junkie outdoor enthusiast, this is a feature one should pay attention to.
 Go for a camera that is easily mountable such as the GoPro series, a camera that comes with mountable equipment, or one that is built to accommodate mounting equipment.

 Size